Ten Things Employees Should Know About ERISA Disability Insurance Benefits

 Your insurance company or LTD plan administrator decides whether you’re approved or denied for benefits.
 Not surprisingly, this framework frequently results in the denial of claims that deserve to be approved.

 If you exhaust your insurance company's internal appeals process without winning LTD benefits, you can file suit in federal court.
-But you won't be able to introduce any new evidence, because federal court judges decide ERISA disability cases on the "administrative record"—meaning the records that are already in your LTD file.
+But you won’t be able to introduce any new evidence, because federal court judges decide ERISA disability cases on the "administrative record,” meaning the records that are already in your LTD file.

-How much you'll get in monthly long-term disability benefits depends on the specifics of your ERISA disability plan, but it's usually around 60% of your former salary.
+How much you'll get in monthly long-term disability benefits depends on the specifics of your ERISA disability plan, but it’s usually around 60% of your former salary.
 By contrast, short-term disability benefits often pay 80% or more of your earnings.
-Check your policy's summary plan description to learn how much you can expect in LTD benefits.
+Check your policy's summary plan description to learn how much your long-term disability insurance pays.

 8. Not All ERISA Disability Plans Pay Benefits for the Same Length of Time

-Some long-term disability policies provide for benefits until retirement age, while others pay for a fixed number of years, usually five or ten.
-You'll need to check the summary plan description of your LTD policy to see how long you can receive long-term disability benefits.
+Some long-term disability policies provide for benefits until retirement age, while others pay for a fixed number of years (usually five or ten).
+You’ll need to check the summary plan description of your LTD policy to see how long you can receive long-term disability benefits.

 9. Most LTD Policies Limit Payments for Certain Disabilities

 How long you can get ERISA disability benefits could depend on the type of impairment you have.
-Many LTD plans limit benefits if your claim is based on a mental or nervous condition, such as:
+Many LTD plans limit benefits if your claim is based on a mental or nervous condition, such as depression, anxiety, or chronic fatigue syndrome.
+It’s not uncommon for LTD benefits based on mental conditions to be limited to 24 months.

 10. Doctor's Opinions and Medical Records Are Critical to Your LTD claim

-Be sure to tell your doctor if you're considering filing a disability claim.
+Be sure to tell your doctor if you’re considering filing a disability claim.
 Your insurance company will get copies of your recent medical records and send your doctor a packet of forms to complete.
-Your doctor's statement is crucial to the success of your long term disability claim, just as it is for your SSDI application.
+Your doctor’s statement is crucial to the success of your long-term disability claim, just as it is for your SSDI application.

 Double-check that your file contains all the relevant medical evidence in your case.
 It’s nearly impossible to add new medical evidence to the administrative record if you need to appeal your claim to federal court.